 Regulations are why your bank feed requires reconnecting every 90 days.
-But even that is among the pluses of your business transactions and accounting now being sync-able.
+But even that is among the benefits of your business transactions and accounting now being sync-able.

-Having your business bank transactions automatically sent to your accounting software is just one of the many ways that digital technology makes life easier for limited company contractors.
+Having your business bank transactions automatically sent to your accounting software is one of the clearest examples of how digital tools have simplified life for limited company contractors.

 Banking + accounting: They’ve come a long, long way together…